-The Sudbury Foundation is offering youth development nonprofits in our catchment area a one-time grant opportunity to develop new or expanded programs and resources to enhance emotional health supports for children of all ages.
+In October, we offered youth development nonprofits in our catchment area a one-time grant opportunity to develop new or expanded programs and resources to enhance emotional health supports for children of all ages.

-Programming may be targeted to children, parents/guardians, caregivers, teachers, and others working directly with youth, and could include one-on-one supports, support groups, education, outreach and messaging, or other creative strategies that address a range of issues including, but not limited to, stress, anxiety, depression, fear, loneliness, and grief.
+Programming could be targeted to children, parents/guardians, caregivers, teachers, and others working directly with youth, and could include one-on-one supports, support groups, education, outreach and messaging, or other creative strategies that address a range of issues including, but not limited to, stress, anxiety, depression, fear, loneliness, and grief.

 Recipients included: Advocates, Inc., Big Brothers Big Sisters of Central MA/MetroWest, Camp Casco, Doc Wayne Youth Services, Hoops and Homework, Lincoln-Sudbury Regional High School (2), SMILE MA, SMOC, SPARK Kindness, The Learning Center for the Deaf, ThinkGive, Inc.